33 Amazing Employee Recognition Ideas You Need to Be Using

 It pays to have amazing employee recognition ideas.

 But what makes an employee recognition strategy solid?
-It’s about more than just rewarding employees with nifty gold-plated fountain pens for a decade of service.
+Is it just employee rewards, or something more?
 Employee Recognition is an art, and the strongest recognition is doing something no tchotchke or gift card ever can; make employees feel valued, respected, and even loved.

 The creative employee recognition ideas below come from real companies that know a thing or two about making their employees feel cherished.